aaw/cnfc/examples/README.md

    * [prime](prime): Test integers for primality.
    * [scheduling](scheduling): A simple work scheduling example from the [main README](../README.md#example).
    * [sudoku](sudoku): A Sudoku solver.
+   * [trifference](trifference): Finding the largest set of ternary strings with a differing position in each triple.